 3063 The Modern World

 (3-0) 3 hours credit.
-Prerequisite: ENG 1023 or an equivalent.
+Prerequisite: Completion of Core Curriculum rhetoric requirement or equivalent.

 Interdisciplinary investigation of modern thought in the late nineteenth and twentieth centuries, as exemplified in major works of philosophy, literature, and the fine arts.